snowem/snowem/README.md

 make install
 ```

+## Run Snowem

 The configuration file is written in format of libconfig.
-To properly configure Snowem, one needs to provide certificates for both built-in websocket server and media server to establishing secure video streams.
-Basically, it looks like this:
+The sample file is available at [snowem.conf](https://github.com/snowem/snowem/blob/master/conf/snowem.conf).

 ```
 //certificate used by built-in websocket server.